 6xxx Series: with both magnesium and silicon as alloying elements, this category produces alloys that are easily anodised

 7xxx Series: zinc is added to this category, creating the strongest alloy of the series

 WHY CHOOSE ALUMINIUM DIE CASTING FOR YOUR ALLOYS?

 Aluminium alloys are used in many different industries, sectors and products, such as aerospace, automotive, military, transportation, packaging, food preparation and electrical components.
 Each aluminium alloy has its own specific properties, so it is vital that you choose the one that best suits your needs and your project’s requirements.
-Still, the different alloys have some aspects in common:
+Still, the different alloys created via the aluminium casting process have some aspects in common:

 - Resistance to corrosion

 - Suitable for surface treatments